|

 isn’t an insurmountable problem if I am just

 chatting up some girl in a bar.
-I can
+I

 deal with beating back my instinctive responses for a couple hours,